-WARNING!
-Before cables connection, make sure that all external and internal power switches of the UPS are off, and post necessary warning signs to prevent inadvertent operation of the switches.
+Before cables connection, ensure that all external and internal power switches of the UPS are off, and post necessary warning signs to prevent inadvertent operation of the switches.
 Meanwhile, measure the voltages between the UPS terminals and the voltages between the terminals and the earth.

-WARNING!
 1. The earth cables and neutral line must be connected in accordance with local and national codes of practice.